Laura Gowing

-Laura Gowing is professor of early modern history at King's College London where she works on women’s and gender history.
+Laura Gowing is professor of women’s history and early modern history at King's College London.
 She received her PhD from Royal Holloway, London, supervised by Lyndal Roper, where she was subsequently a British Academy Postdoctoral Fellow.
-She lectured at the Universities of Hertfordshire and Essex before King’s, and is a member of the editorial board of History Workshop Journal.
+She lectured at the Universities of Hertfordshire and Essex before King’s, and is a member of the editorial collective of History Workshop Journal.
 Gowing was elected a Fellow of the British Academy in 2023.

 Research

 Gowing's research relates to early modern England, women, gender, the body, sexuality, crime, and London.
 Much of her work uses legal records as a source for the history of sixteenth- and seventeenth-century women, with a particular focus on language and the body.
-Her first book Domestic Dangers revealed high numbers of London women litigating and testifying about sex and marriage, arguing for a 'language of insult' that defined women through sexual reputation.
-In Common Bodies (2003), Gowing critiqued the approaches of Thomas W. Laqueur and Michel Foucault to the history of the body in the early modern period in a book that was positively reviewed in The Guardian.
+Her first book Domestic Dangers revealed high numbers of London women litigating and testifying about sex and marriage, arguing for a 'language of insult' that defined women through sexual reputation, and demonstrating women’s authoritative use of the law.
+In Common Bodies (2003), Gowing recaptured the bodily experiences of ordinary women, critiquing the approaches of Thomas W. Laqueur and Michel Foucault to the history of the body in the early modern period in a book that was positively reviewed in The Guardian.
+Ingenious Trade (2021) investigates the working lives of craftswomen in later seventeenth-century London, with a particular focus on the needle trades, shop work, and young women in apprenticeships.
+Gowing has also edited two collections of largely archival primary source material, and written about queer history and public memory.

+Awards

+Domestic Dangers was awarded the Best Book of 1996 prize by the Society for the Study of Early Modern Women and shortlisted for the Longman/History Today prize; Common Bodies was awarded the Joan Kelly Memorial Prize by the American Historical Association; Ingenious Trade, written with the support of a Leverhulme Research Fellowship, won the Society for Social History book prize.